BlockchainCommons/developer-web-site/_pages/zcash-zewif.md

 2. **Second Class Data.** This will be most other data, especially data that is only used by a single wallet or not considered current or important.
 This data will not be specified and is instead suggested for inclusion using [attachments](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-006-envelope-attachment.md).
 3. **Third Class Data.** There may be some data, especially state, configuration, or encryption data, that is not considered useful for preservation.
 This will not be included in the core specifications and will not be suggested for inclusion in specifications.
 However, the best practice will be to preserve the entire original wallet data file, so that this "third class data" is not lost is there is a need for it in the future.

+## Sponsors

+This work is sponsored by a [Zcash Community Grant](https://zcashcommunitygrants.org/).
+See [our grant proposal](https://github.com/ZcashCommunityGrants/zcashcommunitygrants/issues/3) for more information on the project, its schedule, and its deliverables.

 ## Links

 **ZeWIF Survey:**